StatistikStadtZuerich/zueritheme/README.md

 The goal of zueritheme is to provide a ggplot theme that conforms to the corporate identity/design of the city of Zurich.

 Note: this is still under development!
-Some types of plots (e.g. faceting) is know to not work very well.
+A void theme is coming soon.

 ## Installation